 (b) Foster care placement.

-(B) A PCSA, PCPA and PNA shall utilize the JFS 01691 "Application for Child Placement" (rev. 12/2006) as the standard form when accepting applications for adoptive placement.
-A PCSA, PCPA or PNA shall send the JFS 01691 to any individual requesting an application for adoption within seven days of receipt of a request for an application.
+(B) A PCSA, PCPA and PNA shall utilize the JFS 01691 "Application for Child Placement" (rev. 12/2014) as the standard form when accepting applications for adoptive placement.
+A PCSA, PCPA or PNA shall send the JFS 01691 to any individual requesting an application for adoption within seven business days of receipt of a request for an application.

 (C) An application submitted with a knowingly false statement shall not be used to initiate the homestudy.
 If a PCSA, PCPA or PNA determines that an application has been falsified, the PCSA, PCPA or PNA shall follow the procedures outlined in rule 5101:2-33-13 of the Administrative Code.

 (D) An agency shall not begin the homestudy assessment process prior to the receipt of a fully completed JFS 01691 signed by the adoptive parent(s).